-People also sometimes refer to it as Chota Kashi because of its significance and number of ancient temples sited on the Banks of Beas River.
+People also sometimes refer to it as Chota Kashi because of its significance and the number of ancient temples sited on the Banks of Beas River.

 Mandi is a nice blend of beautiful lakes, lush green surroundings that, over a period of time, have become a defining factor in attracting loads of tourists to this place.

 The best time to visit Mandi is from the month of April to October.
 During these months, the weather is quite pleasant and is perfect to explore Mandi.

 Mandi was born out of the merger of two princely states, Mandi and Suket on April 15, 1948.
 This was the time when the state of Himachal Pradesh was also established.